-- 44. Despite the other provisions of this Regulation, the Board shall not issue or renew a Public Accounting Licence to a Member: - 44.1 who: - fails to make any disclosure or provide any information or document required by this Regulation; or - 44.1.2 provides information or a document that is false or misleading; - while the conduct of the Member is the subject of a complaint to or an investigation by the Professional Conduct Committee;
+- 44. Despite the other provisions of this Regulation, the Board shall not issue or renew a Public Accounting Licence to a Member: - 44.1 who: - 44.1.1 fails to make any disclosure or provide any information or document required by this Regulation; or - 44.1.2 provides information or a document that is false or misleading; - who held a Public Accounting Licence previously and the licence was revoked by order of the Discipline or Appeal Committees, unless the relevant committee advises the Board that the Member has successfully met Public Accounting Standards 15(2); or - 44.3 who is the subject of a settlement agreement or an order of the Discipline or Appeal Committees and the Member is not complying with or has not fully complied with the agreement or order.

-- 44.3 while the conduct of the Member is the subject of a proceeding before the Discipline Committee; - who held a Public Accounting Licence previously and the licence was revoked by order of the Discipline or Appeal Committees, unless the relevant committee advises the Board that the Member has successfully met Public Accounting Stands 15, Section 2Standard 15(2); - 44.5 who is the subject of a settlement agreement or an order of the Discipline or Appeal Committees and the Member is not complying with or has not fully complied with the agreement or order; or - 44.6 while the Member is the subject of an investigation under Regulation 16-1 or an order of the Capacity Committee. - 45.
-Despite section 44, the Board may issue or renew a Public Accounting Licence to a Member in the circumstances set out in section 44.2, 44.3, or 44.6 if the Board is of the view that the issuance or renewal of the Public Accounting Licence would not put at risk any member of the public, the reputation of the profession, or the ability of the profession to serve the public interest. - 46.
+- 45. Despite the other provisions of this Regulation, but subject to section 45A, the Board shall defer consideration of and shall not issue or renew a public accounting licence to a Member: - 45.1 while the conduct of the Member is the subject of a complaint to or an investigation by the Professional Conduct Committee; - 45.2 while the conduct of the Member is the subject of a proceeding before the Discipline Committee; - 45.3 while the Member is the subject of an investigation under Regulation 16-1 or an order of the Capacity Committee. - 45A.
+Despite section 45, the Board may issue or renew a Public Accounting Licence to a Member in the circumstances set out in section 45.1, 45.2, or 45.3 if the Board is of the view given the subject matter of the complaint, investigation, proceeding, or order of the Capacity Committee, as the case may be, that the issuance or renewal of the Public Accounting Licence is not likely to put at risk any member of the public, the reputation of the profession, or the ability of the profession to serve the public interest. - 46.
 The Board shall not issue or renew the Public Accounting Licence of a Member whom the Board has reason to believe will not practise public accounting or will not engage in the Practice of Public Accounting in accordance with the Public Accounting Act, 2004 or the by-laws, including the Code, and Regulations.